allegro/allegro.tech/_posts/2017-05-06-agile-testing-days.md

 Just after keynote I registered for a free copy of Vasco’s eBook titled "*No Estimates*" which is available here: [link](http://noestimatesbook.com).
-So, please let me write below some of my impressions after reading that book and I hope it encourages You for digging into it.
+So, please let me write below some of my impressions after reading that book and I hope it encourages you for digging into it.

 The book can be treated like a guide which can help us when: we want to reduce uncertainty in software projects, how to define, plan and run projects without